scriptkitties/fglt/irc.md

 > &lt;tejr&gt; The whole reason I come in here is so I can take the mask off and shriek autistically at things
 > &lt;ShadowM00n&gt; which is why we keep mistaking him for tyil

+> &lt;Wotac&gt; i'm not an expert on this but i'm under the impression that suicide is very often a thought there
+> &lt;tyil&gt; same
+> &lt;tyil&gt; whenever I switch to this buffer, really